bigfix/developer.bigfix.com/site/guide/basics/introduction.md

 # Introduction

-The guides relevance guides on this site exist to provide self-lead training on the relevance language.
+The relevance guides on this site exist to provide self-lead training on the relevance language.

-To follow along with these guides you will need to obtain and utilize either the Fixlet Debugger or QnA.
+To follow along with these guides you will need to obtain and utilize either the Fixlet Debugger for Windows or QnA for other platforms.

 ## Fixlet Debugger